 The New Church Museum opened to the public in 2012 as South Africa’s first contemporary art museum.

 Piet Viljoen, the founding benefactor, is motivated by art’s ability to facilitate the examination of society’s values and norms, and believes that this has tremendous social benefit.
-To this end, he has endowed the museum with his art collection of more than 500 pieces.
+To this end, he endowed the Museum with his art collection of more than 500 pieces.
 The New Church Museum’s Collection, therefore, is loaned nationally and internationally on a regular basis to promote engagement with South African and African art.